desmos-labs/desmos/x/posts/spec/03-state.md

 # State

 ## Next Post ID
-The Next Post ID is stored tied to the subspace where it lives.
-It allows to query the ID to be used next for the newest post created:
+The next post id is stored tied to the subspace to which it refers:

 * `0x00 | Subspace ID | ->  bytes(NextPostID)`